-In 2022 we organised and participated in a conference on participatory surveillance at Cheikh Anta Diop suspected or convicted of illegal fishing.

-University in Dakar in collaboration with the Ministry of Fisheries and Maritime Economy, several civil society networks and the University.
-We launched Ocean Defenders to inspire community leaders to use DASE to help in the fight against illegal fishing.
+In 2022 we organised and participated in a conference on participatory surveillance at Cheikh Anta Diop University in Dakar in collaboration with the Ministry of Fisheries and Maritime Economy, several civil society networks and the University.
+We launched Ocean Defenders to inspire community leaders and to use DASE to help in the fight against illegal fishing.